STEM Inclusion

 Prize specific conditions of entry

-The prize is open to individuals and teams.
+The prize is open to individuals and teams, if the achievement is the result of a collaborative team effort.

-- For entries comprised of between two and six individuals, you will need to decide upon one team leader to administer the entry, however you must describe the contribution of each individual to the project and explain why the Eureka Prize should be jointly awarded.
-This explanation should be included in the ‘Initiative Summary.’
+- Comprising of between two and six individuals, the first listed entrant must be the team leader.
+You must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded to the listed individuals.
+This explanation must be included in the ‘initiative summary.’

-Activity entered for a Eureka Prize must have been undertaken in Australia or its territories, as defined by the Australian Museum Eureka Prizes Terms and Conditions.
+Activity entered for this prize must have taken place in or been led from Australia, as defined by the Australian Museum Eureka Prizes Terms and Conditions.

 The activity entered or nominated for this prize may not be entered or nominated for another Australian Museum Eureka Prize in the same year.